600 South Fourth Street, Stoughton WI (608) 873-3379 [email protected]

 If requested by your solar installer, Stoughton Utilities will schedule a planned disconnection of your electrical service to allow the electrician to safely complete their work in your service panel or meter socket.

-Upon installation completion of your solar system, have a final inspection by the City of Stoughton building inspector.
+Upon installation completion of your solar system, a final inspection by the city or township building inspector is required.
 If you live in the city, contact Stoughton City Hall at (608) 873-6677 for questions regarding inspections.
 Rural customers should contact their township for inspections.
 Confirmation of a completed inspection is required by Stoughton Utilities prior to us providing authorization for you to energize your system.

 System commissioning

-Stoughton Utilities does not require a formal commissioning process for most residential solar installations.
+Stoughton Utilities does not typically require a formal commissioning process for most residential solar installations.
 Larger systems, including residential systems over 20 kW, multi-phase systems, and non-residential systems may require formal utility commisioning, including inspection and anti-islanding testing.
+Stoughton Utilities reserves the right to require a formal utility commissioning for all systems, including standard residential systems.

 Incentives & Tax Credits